vahana/_prf/README.md

-Pyramid RESTful Framework is designed to help coding RESTful endpoints with minimal code.
+Pyramid RESTful Framework (PRF) is designed to help coding RESTful endpoints with minimal code.
 It takes care of lots of reasonable defaults and boilerplate code.

 Setup.